 "You were, huh?"
 The rurouni pulled him into a hug.
 "Good boy.
 Now let Daddy take over?"

-Peering through holes in the door flap, he did a rough head-count, though he could see maybe seventeen men, two of which were carrying heavy packs on their back and didn't look like fighters.
+Peering through holes in the door flap, he did a rough head-count and thought he could see maybe seventeen men, two of whom were carrying heavy packs on their backs and didn't look like fighters.

 Gangsters come to collect a reward.
 The rurouni closed his eyes briefly, feeling hot, so unbearably hot.
 Not at all like the pleasant warmth of seeing his son's loyalty and bravery, but heat like the fires that had once spewed forth from the body of an old enemy.
 Consuming, like this, like something that would never face him when he stayed his course, and wouldn't stop chasing him when he tried to outrun it.

 He passed a hand over his face, rubbing away sweat.
 It was just poison.
 Just the poison.
 Shouldn't have spent so much time not thinking.
-Shouldn't have spent so much time letting his mind wander where it would.
+Shouldn't have spent so much time letting his mind wander.
 Should have exercised his mind, kept it disciplined.

 Stronger than strange, swimming thoughts.
 He had enough to fight in a weakened condition just now.